Bank of Montreal : SEC Filing (424B2) - Primary Offering Prospectus | MarketScreener

 Interest

-The Notes will bear interest at the rates set forth on the cover page.
+The Notes will bear interest at the rate set forth on the cover page.

 Interest will be paid on the Interest Payment Dates set forth on the cover page of this pricing supplement.
 Interest payments will be calculated on the basis of a 360-day year, consisting of twelve 30-day months.
 Interest will be payable to holders of record on the 3rd business day before each Interest Payment Date.
 Interest will accrue from and including each Interest Payment Date to but excluding the next Interest Payment Date.
 In the event that an Interest Payment Date, Redemption Date or the Stated Maturity falls on a day other than a business day, principal and/or interest will be paid on the next succeeding business day and no interest on such payment shall accrue for the period from and after such Interest Payment Date, Redemption Date or Stated Maturity, as the case may be, to such next succeeding business day.